Relintai/pandemonium_engine_docs/05_engine_development/02_cpp/07_custom_modules_in_cpp.md

 ## Creating a new module

-Before creating a module, make sure to `download the source code of Pandemonium and compile it ( toc-devel-compiling )`.
+Before creating a module, make sure to download the source code of Pandemonium and compile it.

 To create a new module, the first step is creating a directory inside `modules/`.
 If you want to maintain the module separately, you can checkout